OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_645.rst

 - `Fix an issue where LinuxContainers marketplace app templates would not match the LXC_UNPRIVILEGED setting handeld by the LXC driver <https://github.com/OpenNebula/one/issues/6190>`__.
 - `Fix schedule action is not setting the right day of the week in Sunstone on checkmark box <https://github.com/OpenNebula/one/issues/6260>`__.
 - `Fix oneflow CLI autocompletion <https://github.com/OpenNebula/one/issues/6345>`__.
+- `Fix an issue where KVM system snapshots would not be carried over to the new host after live migrating a VM <https://github.com/OpenNebula/one/issues/6363>`__.